blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       Base URL on which the websocket service is exposed, if different than the base URL of the web app.

+   .. attr:: static_cache_expiry
+      :default: 3600

+      The Cache-Control max-age response header value for static files served by the zuul-web.
+Set to 0 during development to disable Cache-Control.

 Operation
 ~~~~~~~~~